Program Information

 Curriculum

-The program emphasizes academic excellence throughout the training experience, offering a learning environment that balances the personal and professional needs of our house staff.
+The program emphasizes academic excellence throughout the training experience, offering a learning environment that balances the personal and professional needs of our residents.
 Residents divide their time among general medicine ward services, intensive care units, various ambulatory care experiences including social medicine rotations, subspecialty consult rotations, emergency medicine, geriatrics, and neurology.
 The primary care track places additional emphasis in ambulatory care, behavioral medicine and geriatrics; and experiences in related areas such as gynecology, dermatology and medical orthopedics.

 Fellowship